• Menu

 Additionally, these filters can improve the smell of water by removing chlorine and other impurities.

-Chloramine Water Filtration: Carbon Up-flow Non-Backwashing Systems
+Chloramine Water Filtration: Carbon Up-Flow Non-Backwashing Systems

 Pros: No drain is required, no backwash or wastewater, it is suitable for higher flow rates and larger homes, and it has lower costs due to much less expensive bulk carbon used instead of filter cartridges.
 Chlorine and chloramines are effective in eliminating harmful microorganisms, including viruses.